smoline/employee-database-with-csv-and-enumerable-and-erb/README.md

-# TIY Database with CSV, Enumerables and ERB
+# Employee Database with CSV, Enumerables and ERB

-* This is a continuation of the TIY Database with new options:
+* This is a continuation of the Employee Database with new options:
   * It now produces an HTML report using an ERB template
   * It also produced a Text report using an ERB template